joepdooper/ivy/README.md

 2. Use the credentials `admin@localhost.test` and `00000`
 3. Upon successful login, you will be directed to the profile page with *super_admin* rights

-**Changing email and password**
+#### Changing email and password

-To change your password and email, open the `.env` file and update it with your email credentials.

-If you've modified the .env file, follow these additional steps:
+Open the `.env` file and update it with your email credentials.
+If you've modified the `.env` file, follow these steps:

-1. Proceed to `yourserver.com/admin/profile` (user icon)
-2. Change the default email address to your preferred one to initiate the email address change process
+1. After logging in, change and submit the email address on the profile page to initiate the email address change process
-3. After successfully changing your email address, go to `yourserver.com/admin/logout` to log out (logout icon)
+2. After successfully changing your email address, go to `yourserver.com/admin/logout` to log out (logout icon)
-4. Finally, navigate to `yourserver.com/admin/reset` to initiate the password reset process
+3. Finally, navigate to `yourserver.com/admin/reset` to initiate the password reset process